 The first time I made fondue, I burned the cheese.

-But two weeks later, I tried again.
-And the second attempt—informed by everything I’d done wrong the first time—was one of the best meals I’ve ever hosted.
+Two weeks later, I tried again.
+That second attempt was one of the best meals I have hosted.

 1. How cheese melts